kjartanvest/synquploader-ios/README.md

 SQVideoUpload *video1 = [[SQVideoUpload alloc] initWithPHAsset:nil];
 SQVideoUpload *video2 = [[SQVideoUpload alloc] initWithPHAsset:nil];

-// When you have successfully created a video object through the video/create function in the Synq API,
+// When you have successfully created a video object through the video/create function in the SYNQ Video API,
 // add the returned video_id parameter to the video NSString *returnedVideoId1, *returnedVideoId2;
 [video1 setVideoId:returnedVideoId1];
 [video2 setVideoId:returnedVideoId2];

 // Add upload parameters for each video, as a dictionary
-// This would be the parameters returned from Synq API function video/upload, and must contain the following keys:
+// This would be the parameters returned from SYNQ API function video/upload, and must contain the following keys:
 // "acl"
 // "key"
 // "Policy"